Monday I drove my youngest to their first day on campus. They are taking Music Theory, English, and ASL to kick off their college career.

 It’s so strange to raise unschooled children especially in this particular moment in our history, while those with vested interest in compulsory school attendance are quickly once again testing to prove “learning loss” and thereby justify mandatory enrollment during a deadly pandemic.
 “Learning loss” isn’t real – but the profound discouragement the institutional process can foment, really is.

-In contrast, Nels’ education was entirely self-directed.
-And he took his college placement test a few weeks ago, a short while after he’d announced his intention to attend.
-I was surprised he wanted to go – but maybe I shouldn’t have been.
-His older brother went to college at a rather tender age – thirteen, the youngest-ever student to enroll then graduate (with a 3.4).
-And while I’m sure Nels’ decision to enroll isn’t entirely based on his brother’s path, I suspect that’s a factor.
+In contrast, my youngest child’s education was entirely self-directed.
+And they took his college placement test a few weeks ago, a short while after they’d announced their intention to attend.
+I was surprised they wanted to go – but maybe I shouldn’t have been.
+Our oldest child went to college at a rather tender age – thirteen, the youngest-ever student to enroll then graduate (with a 3.4).
+And while I’m sure our youngest child’s decision to enroll isn’t entirely based on the older sibling’s path, I suspect that’s a factor.
 They are little spirit-twins; they call one another “Bestie” and share a bond truly beautiful to behold.
 Unbreakable!

 But of course; it’s only a grieving from my side of the window.
-For my son: it’s an adventure.
+For my child: it’s an adventure.

 A few weeks ago on the phone I told my brother I have absolute confidence in my children.
 He countered with something like, “You never know what kind of bad things might happen!”
 (Yeah – that’s my family for you!)

 And it’s true.
 We do never know, and truly terrible things can and do happen.
 And life isn’t fair, and as an atheist I don’t believe God’s going to show up and bail my ass out on the day things go horribly wrong.
 (And that’s probably not really what most God-believers think either, to be honest!)

 Life is scary as fuck!
 I know this.